Battle of the sexes in science fiction: "Amor Vincit Foeminam: The Battle of the Sexes in Science Fiction"

 Of most of these short stories, Russ wrote :

 I think it's clear now that these stories were not only not written for women, they're not about women either.
 To quote Michael Korda in Male Chauvinism: men don't normally hate women....
 They just don't want to hear about them.

-The only short story that Russ endorsed on a feminist point of view was the one written by James Tiptree, as Joanna Russ believed at the time that Tiptree was a man.
+The only short story that Russ endorsed on a feminist point of view was the one written by James Tiptree Jr..

 2000s

 The cyber-feminists of the next generation followed up with ideas questioning femininity or the very existence of a biological substratum condemning women to the state of damsels in distress.
 Donna Harraway wrote:

 There is nothing about being a "woman" that naturally binds women together.
-There is not even such a thing as ‘being’ a woman, which is itself a highly complex category constructed in contested scientific discourses and other social practices.
+There is not even such a thing as "being" a woman, which is itself a highly complex category constructed in contested scientific discourses and other social practices.

 She explains that communities are built on affinity rather than identity.

-This is a direction taken in ‘fempunk’ stories: describing communities of affinity that do not rely on segregation by gender, but describe characters who have to rely on their skills in confronting men and women to survive, emphasising the fluidity and resilience of the characters.
+This is a direction taken in "fempunk" stories: describing communities of affinity that do not rely on segregation by gender, but describe characters who have to rely on their skills in confronting men and women to survive, emphasising the fluidity and resilience of the characters.
 Authors such as Kameron Hurley (God's War), Lauren Beukes (Zoo City), and Madeline Ashby (vN: The First Machine Dynasty) have, according to Marianne de Pierres, endeavoured to imagine different worlds to incorporate women's autonomy, not limiting themselves to roles presented through a binary male/female gender prism to describe complex social behaviours and communities.